Meet Gibson Dunn at the Legal Cheek UK Virtual Law Fair on 5 October 2021

 Trainees can expect minimal formalised training and to mostly learn on the job.
 They are encouraged to get involved with as many matters that interest them.
 This fluidity has its advantages, as one rookie points out: “What is great is the amount of flexibility you are given and control over your own work.”
 Additionally, trainees share a room with a partner or senior associate and can discuss queries they may have about work.

-Fortunately, the firm’s location next to some of London’s finer pubs makes for great catch-ups on days that trainees finish early (and there isn’t a pandemic).
+Fortunately, the firm’s location next to some of London’s finer pubs makes for great catch-ups on days that trainees finish early.
 The office — an impressive Grade II listed building overlooking the Thames — is between Blackfriars and Temple, near the Royal Courts of Justice.
-It was renovated in 2015 so everything is nice and new.
+It was renovated in 2015 so everything is still relatively nice and new.
 Next door is Temple Gardens, a nice spot for an office break or meet-ups with any barrister chums (many chambers are located around the gardens).
-For the itchy-feeted the firm offers secondments to Hong Kong and Dubai.
-While not everyone goes, these secondments are readily available for trainees.
+For the itchy-feeted the firm offers a secondment to Hong Kong.

-We’re told the tech is “on par” with rivals and when the firm transitioned to remote-working in the wake of the COVID-19 pandemic, it was “seamless” with support described as “superb”.
+We’re told the tech is “on par” with rivals and when the firm transitioned to remote-working in the wake of the pandemic, it was “seamless”, with “no expense spared”, and support was described as “superb”.

 Expect more from Gibson Dunn in London over the years ahead.
 It doesn’t provide a breakdown of financial results for the UK office, but the word on the street is that business is booming.